awbla/awbla-student-workflow/content/2-photography.md

 - Keep **CM Scale** as straight as possible, use gridlines on camera (LV) to help.
 - The **color bar** and the **CM scale** need to be in each photograph, the gray portion of the **color bar** can be cut out to achieve a closer image
-- Use best judgments when choosing background color, *wear gloves* when using white
+- Use best judgments when choosing background color
 ### Small artifacts
 - To set-up turn on **LV**
 - Keep both scale and color bar horizontal and lower the camera to the appropriate level and adjust as needed.
 - Align artifact in center of **CM scale** and ensure it is straight, use gridlines to help.
 - Move *red focus box* to center of artifact using **multi selector**
+- Turn OFF **LV** mode

 ![smallartifact](https://user-images.githubusercontent.com/91504896/183745564-42c3667e-3860-4914-b9e7-d1e160771bc5.jpg)